What are Delaware's car insurance requirements?

 Fast facts about Delaware's roadways:

-The Delaware Turnpike was among the country's most expensive toll roads in 2018, costing drivers 29 cents per mile.
+The Delaware Turnpike is among the country's most expensive toll roads, costing drivers 29 cents per mile.
 If you travel this roadway regularly, you may want to consider carpooling.

-According to SafeWise, Delaware is the strictest enforcer of distracted driving in the nation based on the number of tickets issued for texting or using a cell phone while driving.
+According to SafeWise, Delaware is the strictest enforcer of distracted driving in the nation based on the number of tickets issued for distracted driving instances of texting or using a cell phone while driving.

 How to get a car insurance quote in Delaware

-A licensed representative will help guide you through the process.
+Talk to a licensed representative who will help guide you through every step of the process.